 Rosemary trees are regular rosemary plants that have been cultivated into tree-shaped forms.
 Rosemary typically grows as a small shrub (see photo below), but can be trained in the plant nursery to grow on one elongated center stem.
 This creates a “standard” topiary from the rosemary plant.

 Rosemary trees are generally grown in pots or large planters.
 This allows them to be grown on patios and to be taken indoors during cold winter conditions.
 Rosemary plants tend to do well when grown in containers.

 While most rosemary trees have a long slender trunk and a classic lollipop shape, some are formed into conical topiaries to create rosemary Christmas trees.
-These adorable little potted plants are wonderful for living holiday decor and have the same minimal care requirements of standard-form rosemary trees.
+These adorable little potted plants are wonderful for living holiday decor and have the same minimal care requirements as standard-form rosemary trees.

 A high-quality potting mix can help with water and air retention in the soil.
 Generally, rosemary trees do well in a light, well-draining potting mix that contains perlite as well as peat moss or coco coir.
 These potting media help the soil to retain the right amount of water while letting excess water drain out.
 The perlite also helps to trap small pockets of air in the soil, which is vital for the plant’s respiration.